 Jewish teenagers targeted in St Kilda East ute attack

 The incident took place on the corner of Glen Eira Road and Hotham Street in St Kilda East about 9.50pm on Monday night.
 The occupants of the ute reportedly screamed “Heil Hitler” at the boys, gave Nazi salutes and threatened to stab the boys.
-The ute followed the boys and narrowly missed hitting one of the boys after the vehicle did a U-turn to closely follow them.
+The ute followed the boys and narrowly missed hitting one of the boys after the vehicle did a U-turn too closely to follow them.
 The vehicle drove at them, forcing them to run and hide for safety.

 The white ute on the right narrowly misses one of the boys.
 (Facebook)

-The incident took place very near to the Adass Israel Synagogue that was destroyed in an Iranian-sponsored firebombing in late 2024.
+The incident took place very near the Adass Israel Synagogue that was destroyed in an Iranian-sponsored firebombing in late 2024.

-Naomi Levin, CEO of the Jewish Community Council of Victoria (JCCV) said, “The boys were outside a Jewish community and education centre.”
+Naomi Levin, CEO of the Jewish Community Council of Victoria (JCCV), said, “The boys were outside a Jewish community and education centre.”

 “Police are investigating this disgraceful, antisemitic act.”